Erik Van Lieshout Deurne, Netherlands, b. 1968

 Biography

-He studied at the Academy of Art and design in 's Hertogenbosch and at Ateliers '63 both in the Netherlands.
+He studied at the Academy of Art and Design in 's-Hertogenbosch and at De Ateliers.

-Initially established in the 1990s as an expressionist painter and draftsman, van Lieshout’s work has since evolved into a multifaceted practice that includes architectural interventions, installations and videos that address a multitude of contemporary socio-political issues such as multiculturalism, right-wingers, the position of minorities and outsiders as well as the modern consumer society.
+At the beginning of his career, Van Lieshout established himself as an expressionist draftsman and painter, but over the years his work has developed into a multifaceted practice that includes architectural interventions, installations, and videos addressing a multitude of contemporary socio-political issues such as multiculturalism, the political right, the position of minorities and foreigners, as well as modern consumer society.

-Some of his solo shows were held at Kunstverein Hanover, Germany; South London Gallery, London; Anton Kern Gallery, New York; Museum für Moderne Kunst, Frankfurt, Germany; Bawag Contemporary Vienna, Austria; Stella Lohaus Gallery, Belgium; Galerie Krinzinger, Vienna; and Centre d'édition contemporaine, Geneva, among others.
+Some of his solo exhibitions have been at Kunstverein Hannover; South London, London; Anton Kern, New York; Museum of Modern Art, Frankfurt; Bawag Contemporary Vienna, Austria; Stella Lohaus, Antwerp; Krinzinger, Vienna; and Centre d'édition contemporaine, Geneva, among others.

-His work has also been part of group exhibits, such as Museum of Modern Art, New York; Tessaloniki Biennale, Tessaloniki; Center for Contemporary Culture, Moscow; Moscow Bienale; 55th Venice Biennale, Venice; Colombo Art Biennale; Art Unlimited, Basel; The Museum Boijmans van Beunigen, Rotterdam, and many others.
+His works have also been part of multiple group exhibitions such as those at the Museum of Modern Art, New York; Thessaloniki Biennial; NCCA, Moscow; Moscow Biennial; Venice Biennial; Art Unlimited, Basel; The Museum Boijmans van Beunigen, Rotterdam, among others.

 Works